-A series of upgrades will improve access to information, making it easier to understand your level of coverage.
+A series of upgrades have improved access to information, making it easier to understand your level of cover.

 Have you ever been unsure about what you are or aren't covered for?
 If you've ever found your private health insurance (PHI) policy confusing or complicated, you're not alone.

 As part of a series of wide-ranging reforms, the Australian government has taken steps to make PHI simpler and easier to understand.
 The steps taken include making upgrades to the private health website, providing you with a new Private Health Information Statement and making product data publicly available.